DECD sites should log into the DECD intranet for further information and resources regarding the RAN-EC induction session for volunteers.

 Volunteers working with children (under 18 years of age) are considered mandated notifiers under the Children's Protection Act 1993.

-They must report to Families SA via the Child Abuse Report Line (CARL) 13 14 78 any suspicion on reasonable grounds that a child or young person has been or is being abused and/or neglected and the suspicion is formed in the course of their volunteering.
+They must report to the Department for Child Protection (DCP) via the Child Abuse Report Line (CARL) 13 14 78 any suspicion on reasonable grounds that a child or young person has been or is being abused and/or neglected and the suspicion is formed in the course of their volunteering.

 Volunteers on department sites